Brunel-Visualization/Brunel/service/src/main/webapp/docs/Brunel Documentation.md

  * **q1**, **q3** : Lower and Upper quartiles
  * **iqr** :Distance between q1 and q3 -- the interquartile range
  * **stddev**, **variance**, **skew**, **kurtosis** : statistical measure for the group
+ * **fit** : Performs a regression on the x values of the chart and returns the predicted y value
+ * **smooth** : Smooths the values using an adaptive kernel.
+If an optional value is provided, it will define the percent of the data to include near each point when smoothing

 Note that `iqr` and `range` produce a range -- two values.
 If used with 'y' the result is the distance between them, but if used with 'yrange' it will generate the actual range.
 See the examples